OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Acquire and run the script**

 1. Download the installation script: `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_.
-If you are using Internet Explorer, right click on the link to the left, then select "Save Target as."
+If you are using Internet Explorer, right click on the link to the left, and then select "Save Target as."

-   2. Put the `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_. file where you would like to install OpenMDAO.
-We highly recommend you pick a folder without any spaces in the path name!
-For instance, on a windows machine, you could put all your OpenMDAO installations in C:\\OpenMDAO.
+   .. note:: Download the `go-openmdao.py <http://openmdao.org/downloads/latest/go-openmdao.py>`_ script to the directory/folder where you would like
+         to install OpenMDAO.
+We highly recommend you pick a directory/folder without any spaces in the path name!
+For instance, on a Windows machine, you could put all your OpenMDAO installations in ``C:\\OpenMDAO``.

-   3. Run the script.
+2. Run the script.
 If you specify a directory name, the virtual environment will be installed there.
-If you don't, it will default to a name based on the version, for example: openmdao-0.1.
+If you don't supply a directory name, it will default to a name based on the version, for example, ``openmdao-0.1``.

 ::